Runnable/cli/README.md

 To use the CLI, you need:

-* nodejs v4.2.x or above (v0.10.x is supported but will be deprecated soon)
+* nodejs v4.2.x or above (v0.10.x is supported, but will be deprecated soon)
 * npm v2.7 or above

 ## Installation